 Role of BoT in development of English Company Law, I would also like to mention the wordings of an official historian of BoT, Mr. Llewellyn Smith, who wrote:

-“Broadly speaking the part played by the Bot in relation to the movement which has revolutionized the structure of industry has been that of a vigilant onlooker rather than of a continuous supervisor.”
+“Broadly speaking the part played by the Bot concerning the movement which has revolutionized the structure of the industry has been that of a vigilant onlooker rather than of a continuous supervisor.”

 The Central Government constituted an independent Company Law Board (CLB) vide

 Notification S.I.
-No. 364 dated the 31st May, 1991.
-The Board is a quasi-judicial body, consisting of nine members, that exercise some of the judicial and quasi-judicial powers which were earlier being exercised by the High Courts or the Central Government.
-The Board, is not subject to the control of the Central Government and has the powers to regulate its own procedure and act in its own discretion.
+No. 364 dated the 31st May 1991.
+The Board is a quasi-judicial body, consisting of nine members, that exercise some judicial and quasi-judicial powers which were earlier being exercised by the High Courts or the Central Government.

 The SEC is an independent, nonpartisan, quasi-judicial regulatory agency with responsibility for administering the federal securities laws.
 The purpose of these laws is to protect investors in securities markets that operate fairly and to ensure that investors have access to disclosure of all material information concerning publicly traded securities.
 The Commission also regulates firms engaged in the purchase or sale of securities, people who provide investment advice, and investment companies.